All Episodes

 That won't stop Obama, but still Colbert King is not happy.

-Is there anybody in the White House with nerve enough to tell Barack Obama that Martha's Vineyard is the last place on earth?
+Is there anybody in the White House with nerve enough to tell Barack Obama that Martha's Vineyard is the last place on earth the president of the United States should find himself next week?

-I don't begrudge the chief executive a little time off from the Oval Office, but to be leaving town to spend ten days luxuriating in an affluent New England summer town when millions of Americans can't find Work to fly off to the vineyard when the public is losing faith in Washington's ability to fix the nation's economic problems with people anxious about their futures?
+I don't begrudge the chief executive a little time off from the Oval Office, but to be leaving town to spend 10 days luxuriating in an affluent New England summertown when millions of Americans can't find work, to fly off to the vineyard when the public is losing faith in Washington's ability to fix the nation's economic problems with people anxious about their futures.

 What's he thinking?

-It's not as if the Obama family's living in deprivation in Washington.
+It's not as if the Obama family is living in deprivation in Washington.

 That's hardly roughing it.

-And if the president ever feels the need to get away, let's say to seek a little solitude and tranquility beyond the confines of hot and humid Washington, the American taxpayers have thoughtfully provided a secluded country residence for the first family's exclusive use.
+And if the president ever feels the need to get away, let's say to seek a little solitude and tranquility beyond the confines of hot and humid Washington, the American taxpayers have thoughtfully provided a secluded country residence for the first family's exclusive use called Camp David.

 A hardship post it is not.

-For presidential enjoyment, Camp David's wooded mountaintop has a swimming pool of sauna, tennis courts, a bowling alley, a trout stream, and movie facilities again with first run features on demand.
+For presidential enjoyment, Camp David's wooded mountaintop has a swimming pool, a sauna, tennis courts, a bowling alley, a trout stream, and movie facilities, again with first-run features on demand.

-Plus there are guest cottages should the Obamas wish to have a few friends over, and of course, highly trained chefs are also on hand to provide top quality meals.
+And of course, highly trained chefs are also on hand to provide top-quality meals.

 But that seems to be not enough when stacked against Cape Cod.

-A Washington Post poll this week showed confidence in Obama to make the right decisions for the country's economic future is down ten points to 33% since January's vacation decision making ranks right down there too.
+A Washington Post poll this week showed confidence in Obama to make the right decisions for the country's economic future is down 10 points to 33% since January.

-This is not this is not the way a president should be spending his time.
+This is not the way a president should be spending his time.

-When so many families are barely scraping by, many not knowing where the next mortgage or rent payments coming from, not when nearly three quarters of Americans polled.
+When so many families are barely scraping by, many not knowing where the next mortgage or rent payment's coming from.

-The White House confirmed the president would travel the vineyard, presumably in his taxpayer provided jet after a bus tour starts today and takes him through Minnesota, Iowa, and Illinois.
+The White House confirmed the president would travel to the Vineyard, presumably in his taxpayer-provided jet, after a bus tour starts today and takes him through Minnesota, Iowa, and Illinois.

 Obama shouldn't quit his visit to America at midweek.